CharlesERomero/NIKA2_Technical/README.md

 Etc...

-It is necessary to edit variables above L50 (Release Oct 29, 2017) in the file <NIKA2_Example_Script.py> (unless, by chance, you want some of the same parameters).
+It is necessary to edit variables above L45 (Release Jan 20, 2018) in the file <NIKA2_Example_Script.py> (unless, by chance, you want some of the same parameters).